Royal St George's Golf Club: History

 The club was founded by the surgeon Laidlaw Purves in 1887 in a setting of wild duneland.
-Laidlaw Purves and his brother, Alexander Pattison Purves WS, stood at the top of the tower of St. Clement's church to survey the surrounding countryside.
+Laidlaw Purves and his brother, Alexander Pattison Purves WS, stood at the top of the tower of St Clement's Church to survey the surrounding countryside.
 "By George, what a place for a golf course' was exclaimed by Doctor Purves.
-Whilst some believe the club's name was decided beforehand by the doctor's remark at St. Clement's, nevertheless, holding England's patron saint at the forefront of the club implicated 'a promise of national distinction' Doctor Purves was adamant to create and present the ethos and traditions that are held at St. Andrews Golf Club, however in the South of England.
+Whilst some believe the club's name was decided beforehand by the doctor's remark at St. Clement's, nevertheless, holding England's patron saint at the forefront of the club implicated 'a promise of national distinction'.
+It was only in 1902 that St George's became Royal St Georges, becoming the 31st golf club granted royal status in the world.
+Doctor Purves was adamant to create and present the ethos and traditions that are held at St. Andrews Golf Club, however in the South of England.
 Many holes feature blind or partially blind shots, although this element has been reduced somewhat, after several 20th century modifications.
 The course also possesses the deepest bunker in championship golf, located on its fourth hole.